adobe/legacy-stock-api-docs/docs/15-faq.md

 <a id="how-do-you-license-assets-more-than-once"></a>
 ### How do you license assets more than once?
 Or, "if my contract requires me to license the same asset again, will this happen automatically in the API?"

-No, currently you must set your application to use the `license_again=true` flag.
+By default, the Stock API will not license an asset again when calling the `Content/License` method.
+If you are required to re-license assets (for example if you are a Print on Demand customer) you must set your application to use the `license_again=true` flag.
 Best practice in this case is to use this flag _every time_ you license an asset, even if it has not been licensed before.
 The Stock API will only deduct one license from your pool of credits, even if this is the first time you are licensing this asset.

 ```shell
 curl "https://stock.adobe.io/Rest/Libraries/1/Content/License?content_id=112670342&license=Standard&license_again=true" \